ibnbob/combinations/README.md

 is $O(n \cdot m)$.
 This is worse than the straightforward computation using factorials but has the advantage of not overflowing during the computation if the result can be represent by `size_t`.
 Also, subsequent calls can reuse the results of previous calls.
-The functiont throws `std::overflow_error` if an overflow is detected.
+The function throws `std::overflow_error` if an overflow is detected.

 ## `Generator` Class